Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 With the introduction of digital banks (also known as neobanks), customers can now expect more from their banking experience than just a place to deposit and withdraw money.

 Digital banks and finance apps come with a range of innovative features, such as insights into spending habits, helpful ways to save money (like sub-accounts and rounding-up purchases), in-app customer service and multi-language support.
 Signing up is quick and easy, with most of the experience being handled in the app alongside a photo or video call to prove your identity.

-As the name suggests, digital banks don’t have any physical branches for you to visit should you need face-to-face service, and they don’t offer as many financial products (e.g. loans and credit).
+As the name suggests, digital banks in Germany don’t have any physical branches for you to visit should you need face-to-face service, and they don’t offer as many financial products (e.g. loans and credit).
 Fortunately, the price reflects this, with most digital banks offering a free account tier.
-As such, digital banks are currently best suited to people who are happy with a lightweight banking experience.
+As such, digital banks could offer the best bank account in Germany for those who are happy with a lightweight banking experience.

 Digital banks and finance apps can also be licenced differently.
 Some of these have bank licences, meaning they are able to accept deposits and your funds are protected up to €100,000.
 However, they can also be licenced as electronic money providers or payment institutions.
 This means they cannot accept deposits like a bank does.
 Your funds will also not be protected by the government guarantee.

-Everyone’s needs are different, however, expats typically require a banking experience that is quick, easy and doesn’t involve too much paperwork.
-Based on that assumption, a digital bank is probably best for an expat new to Germany.
+Everyone’s needs are different, however, expats typically require a banking experience that is quick, easy and English-friendly.
+Based on that assumption, a digital bank is probably best bank account in Germany for an expat.